 Checking it out is one of the best things to do, especially if you are interested in anthropology.

 However, you must use caution when taking in these attractions.

-The tours must be led by a ranger, and you must strictly follow their directions.
+A ranger must lead the tours, and you must strictly follow their directions.

-Many visitors to Cliff Palace and other cliff houses marvel about the size of the people who originally lived here because of the large doors.
+Many visitors to Cliff Palace and other cliff houses marvel at the size of the people who originally lived here because of the large doors.